cdli-gh/blog/_blog/gsoc20/mobile_app/posts/01_week1.md

 ---
 Welcome of CDLI Blogs.

-Please update the author name and add tags too.

-This page should contain the report made for every week.
+This page contains reports made for every week.

-Replace Project# with your project name.

 ## Week Summary

-A complete report of the work done during the week must be written here.
+This week I developed the basics of the CDLI tablet app in Flutter.
+Its core functionalities include:
+  1 - Data for each artifact displayed using a PageView class implementation.
+  2 - The curated collection of artifacts displayed in a grid list.
+  3 - Zoomable artifact images.
+Contents can be shared in other mobile platforms.

 ## Daily Work Update